rockdaboot/wget2/docs/wget2.md

 ### `-i`, `--input-file=file`

   Read URLs from a local or external file.
-If - is specified as file, URLs are read from the standard input.
-(Use ./- to read from a file literally named -.)
+If `-` is specified as file, URLs are read from the standard input.
+  Use `./-` to read from a file literally named `-`.

   If this function is used, no URLs need be present on the command line.
 If there are URLs both on the command line and in an input file, those on the command lines will be the first ones to be retrieved. `file` is expected to contain one URL per line, except one of the --force- options specifies a different format.

-  If you specify --force-html, the document will be regarded as HTML.
-In that case you may have problems with relative links, which you can solve either by adding "<base href="url">" to the documents or by specifying --base=url on the command line.
+  If you specify `--force-html`, the document will be regarded as HTML.
+In that case you may have problems with relative links, which you can solve either by adding `<base href="url">` to the documents or by specifying `--base=url` on the command line.

   If you specify `--force-css`, the document will be regarded as CSS.